Overnight Oats

 This post may include affiliate links.
 Thank you for your support.

-Overnight oats have held a special place in my heart since I discovered them in 2009 and you can tell I’m obsessed just by looking at how many different overnight oat recipes I have posted over the years.
+Overnight oats have held a special place in my heart since I discovered them in 2009 and you can tell I’m obsessed just by looking at how many different variations I have posted over the years.

 Ingredients Needed

-• milk – you can make overnight oats with any type of milk you prefer.
-I personally like non-dairy options and usually use unsweetened almond milk for my overnight oats.
+- milk – you can make this recipe with any type of milk you prefer.
+I personally like non-dairy options and usually use unsweetened almond milk.
+While you can use water instead of milk, I don’t recommend it.
+It will be virtually flavorless and lack creaminess, similar to eating cereal with water.

 How to Make Overnight Oats

-The next morning (or when ready to eat), remove lid and give oats a big stir.
+Step 4: The next morning (or when ready to eat) give oats a big stir or shake.
 Top with your favorite toppings and enjoy.
-You can eat the oats straight from the jar or pour into a bowl for serving.

 Overnight Oat Variations